johann-solo/oliveandmango.github.io/site/content/blog/2018-07-06-greek-stuffed-peppers.md

 </br>
 </br>

 As for the herbs in the recipe well you can't mess with the trifecta of dill, mint and parsley.
-I go heavy with the Oregano in my horiatiki salad and don't usually add it to the mix but it definitely would be fine to add in as well if you’re  a fan.
+I go heavy with the oregano in my horiatiki salad and don't usually add it to the mix but it definitely would be fine to add in as well if you’re  a fan.
 I just like the flavour the other herbs produce on their own without the oregano.
 </br>
 </br>
 ![Greek Stuffed Peppers](/images/uploads/2018_07_06_greek_stuffed_peppers_11.jpg)